Biography Valérie Lengard Almli

 1. November 2020 – 31.
 October 2028

-Digital Food Quality (short named DigiFoods) is a centre for research-based innovation (SFI) with the purpose of developing digital solutions for food quality assessment with cutting edge technology.
-New sensor systems will radically transform food production industry into a more efficient and sustainable industry.
+Digital Food Quality (short named DigiFoods) is a centre for research-based innovation (SFI) with the purpose of developing smart sensor solutions for food quality assessment directly in the processing lines, throughout the food value chains.
+The obtained food quality information will be used for optimization of both processes and value chains and make the food industry more efficient and sustainable.

 1. January 2020 – 31.
 March 2022